 Lots of first times lately.
 First time I hear the word concierge.
 First job, first paycheck.

 First time I wear a suit and a tie.
 They didn’t have a suit my size, so they gave me one the next size up.
-It’s a baggy suit and it makes me look goofy.
+It’s so baggy that it makes me look like an idiot.

-The stiffness of the shirt’s collar hurts the back of my neck.
+On top of that, the collar is so stiff that it stabs the back of my neck like a knife.
 My glasses are wonky.
-The cheap leather shoes with ridiculously pointy toes that I bought not that long ago have started to wear out.
+The cheap and ridiculously pointy shoes that I bought not that long ago have started to wear out.
 There are holes in them and I’ve had to glue the soles back together.

-My boss makes me shave and cut my hair short.
-I don’t always remember to shave and the director has even mentioned this to my boss.
+My boss makes me shave and cut my hair.
+I don’t always remember to shave and the hotel director has even mentioned this to my boss.
 If I ever get out of here, I swear I’ll never do this kind of job again.

 People ask me what does a concierge do.
 Well, we are your best pal during your stay.
-We’re knowledgeable, attentive, multi-skilled individuals who will book your cabs, get your theatre tickets, answer all of your queries, listen and laugh at your inane jokes and travel stories.
+We’re knowledgeable, attentive, multi-skilled individuals who will book your cabs, get your theatre tickets, answer all of your queries, listen and laugh at your inane jokes and travel anecdotes.

 We don’t do any of the boring Reception stuff.
 None of that checking people in and out, no admin tasks, no routine paperwork.
 Guests don’t come to us to complain about odd smells or the size of their rooms – that’s for the receptionists to handle.
 We’re the good guys, the friendly faces, your guide to fun and comfort.